shyamp229/Weather2_iOS/README.md

 Created basic version of weather app.

 ## To build this on your device:
-1.)
-Must have Apple laptop or desktop.
+1. Must have Apple laptop or desktop.
-2.)
-Must have CocoaPods installed.
+2. Must have CocoaPods installed.
-  -- To install CococaPods --> open Terminal and run "sudo gem install cocoapods" 3.)
-Download the Repo.
+  - To install CococaPods --> open Terminal and run `sudo gem install cocoapods`
+3. Download the Repo.
-4.)
-Use Xcode to run it onto a simulatator
+4. Use Xcode to run it onto a simulatator

 ## Description